chinchi-hsu/QuickSortWorstCase/README.md

 Quick Sort is one of the most popular sorting algorithms.
 Many programming languages even C (function qsort()) include a built-in implementation of the algorithm.

 Quick Sort takes average time O(n log n) if we assume the unordered array as input follows a uniform distribution over its all possible element permutations.
-However, if the distribution prefers worse cases or even the worst case, the algorithm will take O(n^2) time.
-The time cost is too high for practical use.
+However, the algorithm will take O(n^2) time in the worse case.

-For Quick Sort, the worst case occurs when each pivot chosen by the algorithm always partitions the array into two sub-arrays of large size difference.
+The worst case occurs when each pivot chosen by the algorithm always partitions the array into two sub-arrays of large size difference.
 For example, if the pivot is always selected the element of the lowest index in the current sub-array, then the worst case of *n*-element arrays is like:

-- Array 1: *1, 2, ..., n*
+* Array 1: *1, 2, ..., n*
-- Array 2: *n, n - 1, ..., 1*
+* Array 2: *n, n - 1, ..., 1*

-Hence, the problem aims at *the way of modifying Quick Sort to avoid O(n^2) time complexity for the worst case*
+Hence, the problem aims *to modify Quick Sort to avoid O(n^2) time complexity in the worst case*

 ## Solution

 Randomness is introduced to solve the problem.
 The solution is simple:
-Instead of selecting the pivot with a fixed position (e.g. the lowest or highest index) of a sub-array to be sorted, we choose the pivot *uniformly at random*.
+Rather than select the pivot with a fixed position (e.g. the lowest or highest index) of a sub-array, we choose the pivot *uniformly at random*.

-A much deeper math derivation tells us that the simple modification can bring the expected time complexity O(n log n) even if Quick Sort always faces the worst case.
+A much deeper math derivations conclude that the simple modification can bring the expected time complexity O(n log n) even if Quick Sort always faces the worst case.

 The Github repository stores my tiny implementation to show its correctness.
 I learned the math derivation from a course *Randomized Algorithms* in National Taiwan University.
-The following link points to my personal note of the derivation (written in traditional Chinese).
+The following link records to my personal note for the derivations (in traditional Chinese).

 http://fading-notes.blogspot.tw/2015/02/blog-post.html